 The kite mark is one example of a Quality Assurance Mark – it is not the safety standard and so the helmet still only has the EN 1384 as its standard and is not compliant, unless it has an additional standard

-ESNZ and New Zealand Pony Clubs Association are both responsible for tagging and use the same red tags.
-A joint memorandum of understanding was signed to support the single tagging policy for New Zealand equestrian events and activities held by either of the two organisations.
+ESNZ and New Zealand Pony Clubs Association are both responsible for tagging and use the same red and yellow tags.
+A joint memorandum of understanding was signed to support the tagging policy for New Zealand equestrian events and activities held by either of the two organisations.

 ESNZ have approved several ESNZ Officials and members of staff throughout the country to check and tag compliant helmets.
 While NZ Pony Club are able to tag helmets for NZ Pony Club members at their rallies, training days and events.

 Why was the change so quick - my helmet lasts 5 years?

 18 months is the standard time that we give for changes to our PPE requirements as we did with the last helmet policy change in 2017 and the body protector standards change.
 This allows time for suppliers to source the necessary stock.

 Which is the safest helmet?

 Firstly it is important to understand that no hat can prevent serious injury in certain circumstances.
 You should choose your hat based on the level of risk involved, aiming at standards offering higher levels of protection where higher risks are involved.

 Always seek advice from an expert and buy a well fitting helmet for your head.
 Unless you take care in the selection and fitting of your own helmet, you may not obtain the level of protection that headgear can provide.